 Also of note is that more than two thirds of agents surveyed (66.7%) have heard concerns from students around post-graduation work permit (PGWP) eligibility in Canada.
 This result reaffirms that the PGWP is a critical component of the value proposition for international students in Canada.

 The Canadian government has assured students that they will not have time deducted from the length of a future post-graduation work permit for studies completed outside of Canada up to December 31, 2020.
 However, many students appear concerned that travel restrictions will extend beyond that date.
-Others are concerned that they will not be able to complete 50% of their program in Canada, which remains another requirement.
+Others are concerned that they won’t be able to complete 50% of their program in Canada, which remains a requirement.

 Students Who Have Put Their Study Plans on Hold

 Students who have put their international study plans on hold, or who are planning to start at a later date, cite many of the same concerns as those starting online in Fall 2020: